argo-multiverse-labs/local-cluster/argo-cdviz/README.md

 ## CDViz Configuration

+CDViz is deployed as three separate components:
+- **cdviz-db**: PostgreSQL database for storing CDViz data
+- **cdviz-collector**: Main collector service that connects to ArgoCD and other data sources
+- **cdviz-grafana**: Grafana dashboards and datasource configuration (uses existing Grafana from kube-prometheus-stack)

-CDViz is configured to connect to the local ArgoCD instance.
-After deployment, you'll need to:
+After deployment, you'll need to configure ArgoCD access:

 1. Get an ArgoCD API token:
    ```sh